 - Social entrepreneurship

-A master’s degree in human resources management will fulfill the educational requirements for positions like these (From a survey of job listings taken in May 2015 and shown for illustrative purposes only):
+A master’s degree in human resources management will fulfill the educational requirements for positions like these:

-- HR Consultant with Banner Health in Tuscon – Candidates for this position should have additional education related to human resources above a bachelor’s degree.
+- HR Consultant with Banner Health in Tucson – Candidates for this position should have additional education related to human resources above a bachelor’s degree.

 - Senior Compensation Consultant with Intel Corporation in Phoenix – Candidates can qualify for this position by having a master’s degree in a field that is related to human resources or business with at least four years of pertinent work experience.